-Lacrosse, or dewa'e:o, is an important part of the Haudenosaunee heritage.
-For thousands of years, the Haudenosaunee played "The Creator's Game" to heal the sick, settle disputes, train warriors, and give thanks to the Creator.
-Today Haudenosaunee athletes play lacrosse at every level, from backyard pickup games to interreservation competitions and world championships.
+Although originally a Haudenosaunee game, Lacrosse has also become an important part of Anishinaabe cultural practices.
+For thousands of years, people played "The Creator's Game" to heal the sick, settle disputes, train warriors, and give thanks to the Creator.
+Today North American Indigenous play lacrosse at every level, from backyard pickup games to inter-reservation competitions and world championships.